 We fall into Mother Nature’s embrace when we give into our natural longing to live off the grid.
-We sometimes take to the road with a solid plan, and sometime stake only backpack when we’re on the fly.
+We sometimes take to the road with a solid plan, and sometime stake only backpack when we are on the fly.
 Put simply, camping purifies our souls.
 We escape from the hurry and the hustle of the big city.
 We feel our freedom; strengthen our ties with the soil.
-Certainly, better sleeping awaits us in the forest!
+Certainly, better sleeping awaits us in the forests and mountains!

 Where do you like to camp?
 By the seaside or in the woods?
 Have you ever camped out on a legendary mountain?

 Turkey’s mountains offer many options for mountaineers and campers.
 Many of these mountains have been the subject of much research and exploration and they feature into both Anatolian and Greek mythology.

 I plotted a route for myself across these mountains and when I had free time, and camped there.
 Listening to birds and hearing leaves rustling in the mornings, I touched the soil.
 I was cleaned with water from the mountain streams.
 Some days I saluted a green landscape, other days, white.

 Below, I will tell you about some of the mountains where I have camped.
 Discover yourself in a big, grey, lonely mountain!